 - Learn from your mistakes: talk to your team members and ask them to provide you with specific examples of what can be improved or changed

 - Encourage your employees to join the conversation: each opinion matters, so empower everyone to voice their ideas

 - Boost positive atmosphere around the office: discussing failures and successes brings team members closer and motivates them for future projects

 - Enhance teamwork: by focusing on different opinions, your team members will find faster and more efficient ways to meet client demands

-- Promote strong client relationships: when you include clients in post-mortem meetings, they will get a full scope of work your company does
+- Promote strong client relationships: when you include clients in postmortem meeting, they will get a full scope of work your company does

 The Big Book of Team Culture